 The Audit and Transparency Committee agreed that the Public Sector Internal Audit Standards (PSIAS) should be followed from April 2013.
-These have been developed specifically for public sector organisations.
+These have been developed specifically for public sector organisations, by CIPFA.
+Compliance with these standards is externally assessed on a cyclical basis.
+During 2015-16 a self-assessment of compliance was undertaken and only minor non-conformities were identified.

 The Committee approved the Internal Audit Charter, which sets out the role of internal audit, its responsibilities, and clarifies its independence.
-Internal audit is required to review annually how it complies with the charter.
-The Committee considered the review in January 2015 and decided that there were no issues of 'non-conformance' with the PSIAS that needed to be included in this Statement.
+Internal audit is required to annually review how it complies with the charter.